Global Giving Report, May 2016

 Progeny is an indoor interactive architectural sound installation modeled after a Langstroth beehive.
 The artists/curators have figuratively become beekeepers, transporting the structure measuring 24 x 24 x 9 ft on a flatbed truck.
-Through public engagement, performance and collaboration an opportunity is presented to evolve, learn, adapt and interact.
+Through public engagement, performance and collaboration an opportunity is presented for an audience to evolve, learn, adapt and interact.

-Our project is the result of three years of research and partnership, working in concert with the agricultural community, structural engineers and sound experts.
+The project is the result of three years of research and partnership, working in concert with the agricultural community, structural engineers and sound experts.